melisahingl/melisahingl/README.md

 ### Hello, merhaba, привет! 👋
-I am an engineering student who is trying to learn things :)
+I used Chat-GPT for the all projects I have done, because i have no knowledge about CS concepts or coding :D I am an engineering student who is trying to learn things :)
 I have a messy profile right now, but i will be working on it!
 🌿 Currently learning python, c, java